 Poetry magazine editor Don Share says in the announcement, "In both language and in life (his studies have taken him to Alaska, South America, Africa and Bermuda), Ed Roberson is an explorer.
 Working at a healthy remove from the precincts of professional critics and tastemakers, but admired deeply by them, Roberson's ten books of poetry take readers, as they have taken the poet himself, to every corner of the vivid labyrinth of life."

-Roberson's website can be found at edroberson.net.
-He has a biography here on the Poetry Foundation's website.
+Roberson's biography can be found here on the Poetry Foundation's website.
 Roberson has also taught at the at the University of Chicago and Northwestern University